What Is A Vanishing Point In Art? (Guide With Examples)

 • Keeping a significant distance between both vanishing points will avoid some distortion.
 But this all depends on what you’re going for, of course!

-Although not as commonly used, if you follow environmental artists, you’ll notice they use this perspective quite a lot.
+Although not as commonly used, if you follow environmental artists, you’ll notice they use this perspective quite often.
+You can see all those orthogonal lines, which help the artist give an illusion of depth and dimension to the art piece.

 You also don’t need to be super precise with this perspective.
 I like to use The Church At Auvers by Vincent Van Gogh as an example.